jihedkhattat/cpp-bank-management-system-oop/README.md

 A console-based Bank Management System developed in C++ using Object-Oriented Programming (OOP) principles.

 The application allows bank employees to manage clients, perform financial transactions (including account transfers), track transfer history, and administer system users through a secure login system with permission-based access control.
-All data is stored persistently using text files.
+User passwords are stored in encrypted form in the data file, and the project also includes a practical example of using an abstract interface for communication-related behavior.

 ## Features